KevinBonnoron/monadojs/examples/operators/match/advanced.md

-This example show how to use `match` as a grouping function
+This example show how to use `match` as a grouping function.

 ```typescript
 import { groupBy, gte, match, pipe, prop, tap } from 'monadojs';